bitcoin/bips/bip-0139/field-registry.md

 ## Transaction Fields

-Fields of the [transaction object][txobj].
-The transaction id is the key of the wallet's `transactions` map, not a field; all fields below are optional.
+Optional fields of the [transaction object][txobj].
+The transaction id is the key of the wallet's `transactions` map, not a field.

 | Field           | Type      | Description                                                                            |
 |-----------------|-----------|----------------------------------------------------------------------------------------|